Visiting Transnistria was one of my main goals during my time in Moldova. But what or where is Transnistria and why is it unique?

 The border check on the return journey was much quicker, with the border guard boarding the bus and quickly checking all passports and migration cards.

 My day trip to Transnistria was a relaxing day of sightseeing.
 Locals were friendly and helpful.
 As someone with an interest in European history, I found Transnistria’s nod to its soviet past a fascinating experience.

 Can I stay in Transnistria longer than 10 hours?
 Yes, I’ve heard it’s possible.
 But as I’ve read differing reports on this subject I cannot give a 100% definitive answer on how to go about it.

 Is it possible to cross into Transnistria directly from Ukraine?
 Yes, this is possible.
 However, it will cause problems when exiting Moldova as the Moldovan authorities do not recognise the Transnistrian border with Ukraine.
-I travelled to Chisinau, Moldova by direct bus from Odessa, Ukraine.
+I travelled to Chisinau, Moldova, by direct bus from Odesa, Ukraine.
 I specifically asked for a bus that travelled via Palanca, therefore crossing directly into Moldova.

 Is consular assistance available from my government in Transnistria?
-That depends on your government but as an Irish/EU citizen the DFA website stated the following: The capacities of Irish or EU consular services to intervene may be limited.
-Nevertheless, I carried the phone numbers of my local parliamentary representatives with me, just in case.
+That depends on your government but as an Irish citizen the DFA website stated the following: The capacities of Irish or EU consular services to intervene may be limited.
+As an EU citizen, I could avail of assistance from the embassy/consulate of another EU country, if required.